EVA-3D/eva-main/docs/index.md

 ## Contact

-If you need a more direct contact I'm on the [Rat Rig Unofficial Discord Server](https://discord.gg/DcCEk8u).
+If you need a more direct contact I'm on the [Rat Rig Unofficial Discord Server](https://discord.gg/DcCEk8u) along with many awesome people that will surely help :smile: